kejrak/cdn-crash/README.md

 ## Inventory

 To create or edit the **inventory** file, navigate to the path *inventory/inventory.yaml*.
 This file will be based on your network specifications.
+It **required** to change addresses in inventory file according to your network.

 The Docker containers will function as additional **virtual machines** (VMs) on your local network.
 They will be derived from the **interface** of your master node.